MateoMicciche/Game-Mod-Q4/README.md

 ### Money is gathered by killing enemeies and picking up the item "dosh"
 ### Player can level up can unlock perks by killing enemies
 ### Main menu, HUD, buymenu, and wristcomm have been modified for use of mod
+### Help menu can be found where credits used to be (can also be accessed ingame by pressing TAB)

 ## Testing
 Below explains how to test each deliverable: